-MiSeq sequence data were processed using the QIIME 2 pipeline version 2018.8 (Bolyen et al., 2018), following the recommended procedures (https://docs.qiime2.org/2018.8/tutorials/) and using the plugin demux to visualize interactive quality diagrams and check read quality.
-Plugin DADA2 (Callahan et al., 2016) was applied to remove primers, truncate poorquality bases, conduct de-replication, identify chimeras, and merge paired-end reads.
+MiSeq sequence data were processed using the QIIME 2 pipeline version 2018.8 (Bolyen et al., 2019), following the recommended procedures (https://docs.qiime2.org/2022.2/, last access: 4 March 2020) and using the plugin demux to visualize interactive quality diagrams and check read quality.

+Plugin DADA2 (Callahan et al., 2016) was applied to remove primers, truncate poor-quality bases, conduct de-replication, identify chimeras, and merge paired-end reads.
 Commands included in the feature table (McDonald et al., 2012) generated the summary statistics of sequences related to the samples.
-Further, we trained a Naïve Bayes Classifier with the feature-classifier plugin using the 16S rRNA gene database at 99% similarity of the SILVA 132 QIIME release and based on the 515F/806R primer pair as used for the PCR.
+Further, we trained a naïve Bayes classifier with the feature-classifier plugin using the 16S rRNA gene database at 99 % similarity of the SILVA 132 QIIME release and based on the 515F-806R primer pair as used for the PCR.
 Finally, the taxa plugin was used to filter mitochondrial and chloroplast sequences, as well as to generate absolute read count tables of all taxa for each sample.
-Data were analyzed at the level of amplicon sequence variant (ASV), where ASVs are delineated by 100% sequence identity (Callahan et al., 2017).
+Data were analyzed at the level of amplicon sequence variant (ASV), in which ASVs are delineated by 100 % sequence identity (Callahan et al., 2017).

-After removing singletons, a total of 1,685,186 high-quality reads were obtained, representing 9178 ASVs.
-Before statistical analysis, the dataset was rarefied to 45,000 reads per sample, which is the lowest read count among samples.
-Rarefaction curves reached an asymptote before the subsampling, which confirmed that this depth was sufficient to detect the diversity present (Supplementary Fig. S4).
+After removing singletons, a total of 1 685 186 highquality reads were obtained, representing 9178 ASVs.
+Before statistical analysis, the dataset was rarefied to 45 000 reads per sample, which is the lowest read count among samples.
+Rarefaction curves reached an asymptote before the subsampling, which confirmed that this depth was sufficient to detect the diversity present (Fig. S4).